ThoughtWorksInc/CD4ML-Scenarios/instructions/1-SystemSetup.md

 URLError: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] ...

 If not, ignore this.
-If so and assuming your are using Mac, you can do this then.
+If so and assuming you are using Mac, you can do this then.
 Just once.:

 Go to Macintosh HD > Applications > Python3.7 folder (or whatever version of python you're using)